INDIVIDUALIZED CARE IN THE BABY-FRIENDLY HOSPITAL INITIATIVE

 The lesson of this story is not that exclusive breastfeeding is dangerous as the FIB Foundation suggests.
 Most infants exclusively breastfeed successfully with no major health problems.
 Breastfeeding is safe and is the method of infant nutrition recommended by national and international health authorities such as the Centers for Disease Control (CDC), the American Academy of Pediatrics (AAP), and the World Health Organization (WHO).

-Please click here to read the entire statement about Individualize Care in the Baby-Friendly Hospital Initiative
+Click here to read the entire statement about Individualized Care in the Baby-Friendly Hospital Initiative

-ABM SUPPLEMENTATION GUIDEBelow you will find a link to ABM’s recently released Clinical Protocol #3: Supplementary Feedings in the Healthy Term Breastfed Neonate.
+ABM SUPPLEMENTATION GUIDEClick here to open ABM’s recently released Clinical Protocol #3: Supplementary Feedings in the Healthy Term Breastfed Neonate.
 It was released on-line on March 15, 2017.
 Please note that ABM offers the following guidance regarding their protocols which aligns with BFUSA’s statement on individualized care: